matthewpblog/matthewpblog.github.com/content/posts/done-autorender-viewmodel.md

 In the newly released version of [done-autorender](https://github.com/donejs/autorender) you now have access to your application's View Model globally.

 The View Model I am referring to is the one that applies to your `index.stache` template.
-In the [DoneJS chat](http://donejs.com/Guide.html#section=section_Addittothepage) example app is this part:
+In the [DoneJS chat](http://donejs.com/Guide.html#section=section_Addittothepage) example app we import the View Model like so:

 ```html
 <can-import from="donejs-chat/app" export-as="viewModel" />